-- The beam at DESY is a pure electron or positron beam with energy ranging from 1 GeV and 6 GeV.
-At this energy the particles are relativistic. - The beam at CERN contains protons, electrons, positrons, antiprotons, kaons, pions, and muons.
-The particle energy ranges between 0.2 GeV and 15 GeV.
-At this energy, the particles are relativistic.
-As an example, the rest mass of 7Please note that CERN cannot guarantee the installation of all the suggested devices.
+• The beam at DESY is a pure electron or positron beam with energy ranging from 1 GeV and 6 GeV.
+At this energy the particles are relativistic.
+7Please note that CERN cannot guarantee the installation of all the suggested devices.